BBN-Q/QGL/doc/index.md

 ### Two-qubit Operations

-QGL provides only one high-level two-qubit primitives, `CNOT`.
+QGL provides only one high-level two-qubit primitive, `CNOT`.
 The implementation of CNOT may be chosen by specifying the `cnot_implementation` key in QGL's [config file](config.md#configuration-options).